Wyatt Earp: Interest in mining and gambling

 Losing the undersheriff position left Earp without a job in Tombstone; however, he and his brothers were beginning to make some money on their mining claims in the area.
 In January 1881, Oriental Saloon owner Milt Joyce gave Earp a quarter-interest in the faro concession at the Oriental Saloon in exchange for his services as a manager and enforcer.
 Gambling was regarded as a legitimate profession at the time.
 Earp invited his friend Bat Masterson to Tombstone to help him run the faro tables in the saloon, and he telegraphed Luke Short in June 1881 to offer him a job as a faro dealer.
 Masterson remained until April 1881, when he returned to Dodge City to assist his brother Jim.

+On October 8, 1881, Doc Holliday got into a dispute with Cowboy and outlaw John Tyler in the Oriental Saloon.
+A rival gambling concession operator hired someone to disrupt Wyatt's business.
+When Tyler started a fight after losing a bet, Wyatt threw him out of the saloon.
+Holliday later wounded Oriental owners Milt Joyce and his partner, William Parker, and was convicted of assault.

 Facing down a lynch mob

-Michael O'Rourke killed Henry Schneider, chief engineer of the Tombstone Mining and Milling Company, and said that it was in self defense.
-Schneider was well liked, and a mob of miners quickly gathered and threatened to lynch O'Rourke on the spot.
+Michael O'Rourke killed Henry Schneider, chief engineer of the Tombstone Mining and Milling Company, and said that it was in self-defense.
+Schneider was well-liked, and a mob of miners quickly gathered and threatened to lynch O'Rourke on the spot.
 Lake's biography describes Earp single-handedly dispersing the mob, but the Epitaph gave primary credit to Ben Sippy for calming the crowd, assisted by Virgil Earp, Wyatt Earp and Johnny Behan.
 Nevertheless, Lake's account added to Earp's modern legend as a lawman.